lidofinance/docs/docs/contracts/node-operators-registry.md

 ### getKeysOpIndex()
 Returns a monotonically increasing counter that gets incremented when any of the following happens:
-1. a node operator's key(s) is added;
+1. a Node Operator's key(s) is added
-2. a node operator's key(s) is removed;
+2. a Node Operator's key(s) is removed
-3. a node operator's approved keys limit is changed.
+3. a Node Operator's approved keys limit is changed
+4. a Node Operator was activated/deactivated

 ```sol
 function getKeysOpIndex() public view returns (uint256)